chrishutchinson/realthyme/README.md

 ## "Worst.
 Code.
 Ever." ~You, probably
 I'll be honest, there's probably a bunch of mistakes in this, and things that can be done 1000x better.
 I'd be grateful if you pointed me in the right direction if you spot anything I'm doing wrong.
 I'm learning as I go, thanks!

+## Tests
+Mocha is being used to handle tests.
+1. Install Mocha globally by running `npm install -g mocha`.
+2. Move to the tests directory `cd tests`.
+3. Run `mocha`.

 ## Todo
 - Allow users to add multiple choices when creating a poll
 - Real time voting system (comparative = measures the +ve/-ve reaction to a choice over time in comparison to the other choices | cumulative = measures the overall +ve/-ve reaction to a choice over time)